 Since we were a party of three traveling together we were paired with another party of three.
-While its not a big deal and were happy to make new friends, it just took us by surprise.
+When just my daughter and I traveled, we were actually seated with two other families.
+While it’s not a big deal and were happy to make new friends, it just took us by surprise.
 We’ve eaten at Biergarten in Epcot before, so the idea of eating with strangers is not totally new.
 But we’re giving you this heads up so you don’t have an awkward first meeting.
 As a side note, if you are paired up with another family for dinner seating, you will be with them for the entire duration of your Disney Cruise.
 So be nice, get to know them.
 Hakuna Matata.

 Don’t feel obligated to leave the cruise ship at your port of call

 Honestly, we actually struggled with this concept.
 Your goal for a cruise is sail somewhere, right?
 Not necessarily!
 It could be that your goal is just to sail.
 In fact after getting back on the boat early at Nassau, we were amazed to see how many people never actually left the ship and were living it up with the ice cream and movies!